sapphirecat/quilt-draw/PLANS.md

 and "dashed" line modes.

 Is there a reason we didn't use Pickr to select the guide color?
-Like, guides off:

-    ◼️ Guides 🟪

-Guides on:
+Like so:

-    🔲 Guides 🟦
+    ✅ Guides 🟦

 ## Block/Quilt Tabs

-This idea is a pretty deep rewrite of the UI.

-The Blocks tab would contain the editor, a mini preview, block color palette, and guide settings.

-The Quilt tab would show the full preview, along with the sashing/border options.
+Done!

 ### Multiple Blocks

-The Blocks tab would also let the user add more than one block.
+The Blocks tab should let the user add more than one block.
 The Quilt tab would then have a way to associate blocks, whether that's a simple A/B checkerboard (and 2-block limit) at first, or a complete set of tools for putting blocks on the preview.